 To configure the embedded local terminal options

-- Under the Project Setting, open the Terminal page, and specify the following:
+- Open the Settings dialog box, open the Terminal page, and specify the following:

 - The following settings are inherited by the embedded local terminal from the IDE Settings: